-- on an actual basis; - on a pro forma basis to reflect (i) the designation of all ordinary shares beneficially owned by Mr. Dinggui Yan, our founder, director and chief executive officer, into 116,000,000 Class B ordinary shares on a one-for-one-basis upon the completion of this offering; (ii) the designation of all of the remaining outstanding ordinary shares into 84,000,000 Class A ordinary shares on a one-for-one-basis upon the completion of this offering; and - a pro forma as adjusted basis to give effect to (i) the designation of all ordinary shares beneficially owned by Mr. Dinggui Yan, our founder, director and chief executive officer, into 116,000,000 Class B ordinary shares on a one-for-one-basis upon the completion of all of the remaining outstanding ordinary shares into 84,000,000 Class A ordinary shares on a one-for-one-basis upon the completion of this offering; and (iii) the issuance and sale of class A ordinary shares in the form of ADSs by us in this offering at an assumed initial public offering price of US\$ per ADS, the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and assuming no exercise of the underwriters' option to purchase additional ADSs.
+- on an actual basis; - on a pro forma basis to reflect (i) the designation of all ordinary shares beneficially owned by Mr. Dinggui Yan, our founder, director and chief executive officer, into 116,000,000 Class B ordinary shares on a one-for-one-basis upon the completion of this offering; (ii) the designation of all of the remaining outstanding ordinary shares into 84,000,000 Class A ordinary shares on a one-for-one-basis upon the completion of this offering; and - a pro forma as adjusted basis to give effect to (i) the designation of all ordinary shares beneficially owned by Mr. Dinggui Yan, our founder, director and chief executive officer, into 116,000,000 Class B ordinary shares on a one-for-one-basis upon the completion of this offering; (ii) the designation of all of the remaining outstanding ordinary shares into 84,000,000 Class A ordinary shares on a one-for-one-basis upon the completion of this offering; and (iii) the issuance and sale of 14,000,000 Class A ordinary shares in the form of ADSs by us in this offering at an initial public offering price of US\$10.50 per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and assuming no exercise of the underwriters' option to purchase additional ADSs.